Living life on the go is tough. It seems like we are always in a hurry….or is that just me?

 1. apple slices & a jar of organic or natural peanut butter

 I pretty much have an entire jar of peanut butter to myself so I don’t even bother scooping out the peanut butter separately sometimes.
-If you are an Instagram follower you can see in at least one picture I literally just scoop the peanut butter out with an apple slice.
+I literally just scoop the peanut butter out with an apple slice.
 You can do the same or buy small travel packs like Justin’s nut butter travel packets.
 I believe either way will work just fine.

 2. leftover pancakes